 Photo post: Photographs can elicit strong emotions.
 Using one (or a few) high-quality photos in a Facebook post can showcase the available colors of a summer dress, spotlight a restaurant’s best appetizer or cocktail, or promote a tropical beach destination.

-Video post: Video now accounts for almost 50 percent of time spent on Facebook, 85 percent of which are played without sound (which means subtitles are important!) .
+Video post: Video on Facebook racks up more than 4 billion views per day, 65% of which take place on mobile .
+Eighty-five percent of videos are played without sound (which means subtitles are important!) .
 Videos in Facebook posts can help a business tell its brand story, or a news publication deliver live updates.
-Live videos receive six times the interaction as traditional videos .

 Linked content post: Posts can include a link to your website, a blog, or news article.
 Linked content can include a call to action (CTA) that may directly lead to sales, brand awareness, or promotions.